U.S. takes aim at North Korea's remaining financial links

 Long-standing international sanctions have sought to push North Korea to end its nuclear weapons program, but while they have slowed the program, they have not stopped it.

-The country's main economic ties are with China and, according U.S. government reports, its tiny economy has supported itself with money-making scams ranging from counterfeiting $100 bills to illicit arms and drug sales.

-(Reporting by David Brunnstrom in Washington; Additional reporting by Michelle Nichols at the United Nations; Editing by Gunna Dickson)
+North Korea's main economic ties are with China and, according U.S. government reports, the country's tiny economy has supported itself with money-making scams ranging from counterfeiting $100 bills to illicit arms sales and drug smuggling.
+(Reporting by David Brunnstrom; editing by Gunna Dickson)